 - UKS2 Assembly Presentation (Powerpoint, 10 MB) [or as a PDF, 2 MB: UKS2 Assembly Presentation (PDF version)]

-Lesson plans for 14–17 year olds on armed conflict, the arms trade, how positive change happens, militarism (conflict – are you buying it?), and campaigning.
+Oxfam has produced lesson plans for 14–17 year olds on armed conflict, the arms trade, how positive change happens, militarism, and campaigning.

 Can we help?